beancount/docs/docs/26_external_contributions.md

 Interfaces / Web<a id="interfaces-web"></a>
 -------------------------------------------

-[<span class="underline">fava: A web interface for Beancount</span>](https://github.com/aumayr/fava) (Dominik Aumayr): Beancount comes with its own simple web front-end (“bean-web”) intended merely as a thin shell to invoke and display HTML versions of its reports.
+[<span class="underline">fava: A web interface for Beancount</span>](https://github.com/aumayr/fava) (Dominik Aumayr, Jakob Schnitzer): Beancount comes with its own simple web front-end (“bean-web”) intended merely as a thin shell to invoke and display HTML versions of its reports.
 “Fava” is an alternative web application front-end with more & different features, intended initially as a playground and proof-of-concept to explore a newer, better design for presenting the contents of a Beancount file.

 [<span class="underline">Fava Classy Portfolio</span>](https://github.com/seltzered/fava-classy-portfolio) (Vivek Gani): Classy Portfolio is an Extension for Fava, a web interface for the Beancount plaintext accounting software.
 The extension displays a list of different portfolios (e.g. 'taxable' vs. 'retirement'), with breakdowns using 'asset-class' and 'asset-subclass' metadata labels on commodities.

 [<span class="underline">Fava Investor</span>](https://github.com/redstreet/fava_investor) project: Asset allocation plugin for fava/beancount (personal finance software).

+[<span class="underline">Fava Miler</span>](https://github.com/redstreet/fava_miler) (RedStreet): Airline miles and rewards points: expiration and value reporting.

+[<span class="underline">Fava Envelope</span>](https://github.com/bryall/fava-envelope) (Brian Ryall): A beancount fava extension to add an envelope budgeting capability to fava and beancount.
+It is developed as a Fava plugin and CLI.

 Mobile/Phone Data Entry<a id="mobilephone-data-entry"></a>
 ----------------------------------------------------------